-James Associate, Campus Recruiting Human Capital Management division, London
+James Associate, Campus Recruiting Human Capital Management division, Hong Kong

 Recruiting gives you instant and direct exposure to all areas of the business.
 It is a big responsibility, given the focus that Goldman Sachs places on attracting the right person for each role.

 I was looking to gain international experience by starting my career in Germany, having studied German and Politics at the University of Nottingham.
 A friend made me aware that Goldman Sachs offers a Year Abroad Program for students.
 I applied for the role and was fortunate that a full-time opportunity ensued.

 Having studied Politics and German, working for an investment bank was not an obvious choice.
 The internship experience, however, was a valuable opportunity to learn more about the industry and Human Capital Management as a profession.
 It cemented my desire to make this a long-term career choice.